AleksanderGinter/UGR-VD-code/README.md

 To get the data ready, go to MoTeC and do the following:

--select the data you need (depends on the file you run) -right click on the data -> export -> change output file format to MATLAB -change output sample rate to custom -> 1000Hz
+-select the data you need (depends on the file you run) <br>
+-right click on the data -> export -> change output file format to MATLAB <br>
+-change output sample rate to custom -> 1000Hz <br>
--save the file to the folder you want
+-save the file to the folder you want <br>

 CRITICAL: CHANGE THE FILE NAME SO IT HAS NO DASHES - I recommend using a SURNAME_STINT_NO_L/R